Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[7.2,).partial.md

 ## Internally managed mode

-In *internally managed* mode, NServiceBus manages the entire lifecycle of the container including registration, component resolution, and disposal.
+In *internally managed* mode, NServiceBus manages the entire lifecycle of the container, including registration, component resolution, and disposal.

 include: internallymanagedcontainer